Friday, March 12, 2010

 28 Latvia

-A: Italian, by and large, is not a difficult language to pronounce, so I sympathise with the handful of Italians who have had to hear this song: now they know how native speakers of English have felt at Eurovision for so many years.
-Not that this is the most irritating aspect of the song, of course: it’s huge, and rousing, and calculated to an infinite number of decimal places.
+ve had to hear this song: now they know how native speakers of English have felt at Eurovision for so many years.
+Not that this is the most irritating aspect of the song, which is huge and rousing and calculated to an infinite number of decimal places.
 It makes my skin crawl.

 29 Bosnia and Herzegovina

 B: “Neka ide bol na moju dušu što za tobom umirem”...
-Tortured in a way that only Bosnia can and indeed does (frequently) do at Eurovision.
+Tortured in a way that only Bosnia can and indeed does do at Eurovision.
 It forms a neat counterpart to their 2006 entry; Marija could well be the embodiment of Lejla herself, answering Hari’s call.
 I mean, that was always her being snatched away from him, wasn’t it?
 It wasn’t like she actually wanted to marry the other guy.

 A: Beautiful.
 Lush.
 Powerful.
 The list goes on.